Preszler Injury Lawyers

 Unfortunately, any delay in taking action may jeopardize your chances for a settlement should you face financial repercussions down the road.
 Below are four things to consider as you decide whether you should file a claim.

-1. You May Face a Long Road to Physical Recovery
+1. You May Face A Long Road To Physical Recovery

 Dog bites can lead to infection and other complications.
 As such, they demand prompt medical attention.
 Some of the most serious medical issues associated with dog bites include:

-Your long-term treatment may require follow-up care to treat infections or even plastic surgery to address permanent scarring and disfigurement.
-Your treatments may exceed the bounds of what is covered through Ontario Health Insurance Plan (OHIP) or another health care service.
+Your Long-Term treatment may require follow-up care to treat infections or even plastic surgery to address permanent scarring and disfigurement.
+Your treatments may exceed the bounds of what is covered through the Ontario Health Insurance Plan (OHIP) or another health care service.
 You should not have to do without necessary medical care.

-2. You May Require Therapy or Counseling
+2. You May Require Therapy Or Counseling

 Dog bites and animal attacks may be associated with anxiety and even post-traumatic stress disorder.
 You may experience depression, particularly if you suffered serious physical injuries and scarring.
 These complications can have a profound impact on your quality of life and ability to work and participate in social activities.